boyter/searchcode-server/README.md

 npm install -g node-qunit-phantomjs but you can always run them in your browser if required by opening ./src/test/javascript/index.html

 To test the application you can either run "mvn test" or "fab test".
+Note that these tests will only cover unit some integration and javascript unit.
+For full coverage run "fab test_full" with the application running in the background to ensure everything is working as expected.

 To build a full release IE ready for production you should run "fab build_release" which will test compile and build a release into the release folder and produce the file "searchcode-server.tar.gz" which is a ready to deploy release.

 If you want to simply test and run then you can run "fab run" however this will be default build a package and run that.
 To run quickly just open in your IDE of choice and start running App.java

+There are a special bunch of tests used for verifying that indexing logic for GIT and File repositories works correctly.
+To perform this you need to run one of all of the following shell scripts,

+./assets/integration_test/gitload/gitload.sh
+./assets/integration_test/gitupdate/gitupdate.sh
+./assets/integration_test/fileupdatetest/fileload.sh
+./assets/integration_test/fileload/fileload.sh

+Then add the git ones as GIT repositories in the application and the file ones as FILE repositories.
+It is also useful to set the properties

+check_repo_chages=60
+check_filerepo_chages=60

+but it is not required.
+Then run searchcode.
+The scripts will add/remove/update files every 60 seconds which should force searchcode to add/update/remove files from the index in an attempt to hit as many code paths as possible.
+With this done there should be no more than 400 documents indexed at any time (if indexing all 4 repositories) and a minimum of 201 (the fileload.sh files + fileupdatetest files + gitupdate files).
+Leave things running over several hours to ensure that the logic works correctly.

+Before a release is made a build must pass all of the above checks, with the indexer logic tests being run for a minimum of 24 hours.
+To ensure that performance is acceptable the tests are also run on a Atom powered netbook.

 To Run
 ------